Structure Matters: Evaluating Multi-Agents Orchestration in Generative Therapeutic Chatbots: Introduction

 \section{Introduction}

-Conversational agents are increasingly explored as scalable mental health support tools, offering on-demand access, anonymity, and reduced cost compared to traditional care \cite{jabbir2023evaluating,shim2025development,lee2025effectiveness,daer2023systematic}.
+Conversational agents are increasingly explored as interactive systems for supporting sensitive domains such as mental health, offering on-demand access, anonymity, and reduced cost compared to traditional care \cite{jabbir2023evaluating,shim2025development,lee2025effectiveness,daer2023systematic}.
 Advances in large language models (LLMs), such as ChatGPT, now enable open-ended, context-sensitive conversations, expanding the expressive capacity of mental health chatbots \cite{10.1145/3392836, arxivGPT4MH2024}.
 At the same time, structured therapeutic frameworks can be embedded into conversational systems.
 The Self-Attachment Technique (SAT)~\cite{edalat2015introduction} is a self-administered, attachment-based approach that supports emotion regulation and self-compassion by cultivating an imaginative affectional bond between the adult self and the childhood self of an individual~\cite{alazraki2021empathetic,elahimanesh2023words}.
 Prior SAT chatbots using rule-based or classification-driven dialogue demonstrated promising empathy and engagement, but were limited in flexibility and scalability \cite{alazraki2021empathetic,elahimanesh2023words}.